Bambi's Mother: Well... I think I'll call him... Bambi.

-Released in 1942, Bambi is the fifth movie in the Disney Animated Canon.
+Released on August 9, 1942, Bambi is the fifth movie in the Disney Animated Canon.
 It's based on Bambi, a Life in the Woods (Bambi.
 Eine Lebensgeschichte aus dem Walde) a 1923 novel by Austrian author Felix Salten.The movie is a Coming of Age Story that follows the titular character, a young white-tailed deer, from birth to adulthood in the forests of Maine (we think, see below).
-It is one of Disney's most beautiful films, with art and effects that are still amazing today and mind-blowing for their time.
+It is one of Disney's most artistic films, with art and effects that are still amazing today and mind-blowing for their time.
 To this day the film holds a solid 91% "Fresh" rating on Rotten Tomatoes.
 It is said to be Walt Disney's personal favorite of his films.A Direct-to-VideoMidquel, Bambi II, was released in 2006, 64 years after the original.
 It focuses on the period of Bambi's life immediately following his mother's death.
 Apparently this was a more interesting story to tell than the book's actual sequel, which had already been adapted by Disney into a comic.
-(Said comic has long since been out of print and is now a highly sought after collector's item.)While Bambi II was much better received than typical direct-to-video fare (to the point where it's actually considered genuinely enjoyable) it barely manages to hold a measly 56% "Rotten" rating on Rotten Tomatoes, a sharp contrast from its precursor which it has inevitably been compared to by critics.There is a spin off series of books centred around Thumper's family when he was a baby.
+(Said comic has long since been out of print and is now a highly sought after collector's item.)While Bambi II was much better received than typical direct-to-video fare, it barely manages to hold a measly 56% "Rotten" rating on Rotten Tomatoes, a sharp contrast from its precursor which it has inevitably been compared to by critics.There is a spin off series of books centred around Thumper's family when he was a baby.
 It's called "Disney Bunnies".Trope Namer of Bambification.Now has a character sheet.

 An Aesop: Faline's brother Gobo (who is exclusive to the novel) appears to have been killed by a hunter in the same winter Bambi's mother died only to return some time later as a full grown deer, and it turns out a human family had saved his life.
 (He was dying of starvation by the time he was taken away.)
 But as a result he had lost his fear of humans.
 The next time the hunters came to the woods, Gobo was the first to go.
 This is Felix Salten's commentary on keeping wild animals like deer as pets.